AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/new-object-headers.md

 content-type: overview
 navigation-topic: the-new-workfront-experience
 title: Object headers overview
-description: You can view information at a glance about objects in Adobe Workfront when you review their header.
+description: You can view information at a glance about objects in [!DNL Adobe Workfront] when you review their header.
 The information in a header can include the owner of the object, the status, or the percent complete.
 feature: Get Started with Workfront
 exl-id: 76e21df0-9272-4bfb-8a97-c16ae5f4b5dc
 ---
 # Object headers overview

-You can view information at a glance about objects in Adobe Workfront when you review their header.
+You can view information at a glance about objects in [!DNL Adobe Workfront] when you review their header.

 In addition to the name of the object, the header can include the owner of the object, the status, or the percent complete.

 Workfront gives priority to the name of the object, allocating as much space to it in the header as possible.
 When an object name is too long, it is truncated.
 To display the full name of an object, you can hover over it.

 ## Access the header of an object

-Accessing the header for an object in Workfront is identical for all the objects that have it.
+Accessing the header for an object in [!DNL Workfront] is identical for all the objects that have it.

 For example, to access the header of a project:

-1. Go to a project.
+1. Go to a project.\
    The header displays at the top of the page and contains the name of the project.

    ![](assets/project-header-350x18.png)